Patio Door Installation Cost

 The type of patio doors you select will be determined by the space available in the specified location.
 For instance, if you have a small patio or even want doors from a bedroom to a balcony, an open French door set will take up too much space.
 In these cases, a sliding door is the best option.

 You must also consider the location of the patio door in the house.
 Patio doors, such as French doors, are prone to be blown shut by strong winds.
-Furthermore, they typically open outwards, exposing the inside surface to brain damage if left open during a storm.
+Furthermore, they typically open outwards, exposing the inside surface to rain damage if left open during a storm.

 What's Involved in Installing Patio Doors?